shilangyu/NLP-language-complexity/data_cleaner/README.md

 ### Solution description

 Program analyzes the csv file and extracts 4 output files (one for a given language) with cleaned data.

+tiny.csv is used for debug, it contains a small data sample from the original file.